OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 *This segment usually contains one section: `.dynamic`*

-If this executable requires further dynamic linking, this field will point to us exactly what information is required.
+If this executable requires dynamic linking, this field will point to us exactly what information is required.
 The `.dynamic` section in the ELF file shows you what shared libraries are required.
 To view that information, run:

 ```
 ❯ readelf -d main